coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 ## Ship rebased `next`

 - [ ] Ship `next`
-- ~Set a new update barrier for N-2 on `next`.
+- Set a new update barrier for N-2 on `next`.
 In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).
-See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).~  _(Skip for now, see https://github.com/coreos/fedora-coreos-tracker/issues/749#issuecomment-781449178)_
+See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).

 ## Update [fedora-coreos-config](https://github.com/coreos/fedora-coreos-config/) `testing-devel`